This fennel citrus salad is incredibly simple but has a fantastic mix of sweet juiciness and savory crunch. Makes a great side salad or light lunch.

 I know, a salad doesn't come as naturally to mind in the winter as in warmer months.
 Apart from if you're having a detox, of course (and this super green kale salad would be perfect for that, by the way).

 However a winter salad that makes use of seasonal produce can be just the thing to break up heavier meals or as a side.
-Especially when they are bright and refreshing like this fennel citrus salad.
+Especially when they are bright and refreshing like this one.

-It's incredibly simple but with a great mix of flavors and textures.
+You don't need many ingredients, but you still end up with a fantastic mix of textures and flavors.
 It's just the thing to perk up your plate in the winter months.

 Wonderful winter salads

-While there are some things I can eat any time of the year, otherwise I am a big fan of eating seasonally.
-I know some think winter can be a boring time for produce, there are in fact more things around than you might think.
-And much of it works in salads.
+While there are some things I can eat any time of the year, in general I am a big fan of eating seasonally.
+I know some think winter can be a boring time for produce, but there are in fact more things around than you might think.
+And much of it works perfectly in salads.

 How to make this simple salad

-This fennel citrus salad makes a great appetizer or side dish.
-It's also robust enough that you could take it along to a potluck or for lunch as it's not going to wilt (it just might not be arranged quite as well).
+This Sicilian fennel orange salad makes a great appetizer or side dish.
+It's robust enough that you can make it ahead, whether to take to a potluck or for lunch.
 However you enjoy it, it's fresh, with a lovely balance of juicy sweetness and savory crunch.
 Just what winter needs.

 Try these other seasonal salad ideas: